Simplegram/react-transport-tracker/README.md

   - react-native-calendars
 - **Other Utilities:**
   - expo-crypto (for generating UUID)
-  - react-native-keyboard-aware-scroll-view (for keyboard handling)
+  - react-native-keyboard-aware-scroll-view (for handling view autoscroll)
   - react-native-gesture-handler (core for touch/gesture handling)

 ## Get Started